Transition. It’s exciting. It’s scary. It’s a challenge.

 - Make dressing (that’s seriously tasty).

 I hope you all love this salad.
 It’s:

 & SO easy to make

 If you try this recipe, let us know!
-We love your comments, ratings, and – of course – your Instagram posts @ #minimalistbaker!
+We love your comments, ratings, and – of course – your Instagram posts at #minimalistbaker!
 Cheers, friends!

 - 1 tsp sesame oil (toasted or untoasted)